SpudnikEX/SpudnikEX.github.io/_posts/2021-08-22-PID-Controllers.md

 A common way to move physics objects in Unity is to use [Rigidbody.AddForce](https://docs.unity3d.com/ScriptReference/Rigidbody.AddForce.html), or by adjusting the rigidbody's velocity directly, although Unity advises against this (unless you know what you're doing).

-> In most cases you should not modify the velocity directly, as this can result in unrealistic behaviour - use AddForce instead Do not set the velocity of an object every physics step, this will lead to unrealistic physics simulation.
-A typical usage is where you would change the velocity is when jumping in a first person shooter, because you want an immediate change in velocity.

 > <cite><a href="https://docs.unity3d.com/ScriptReference/Rigidbody-velocity.html">Rigidbody-Velocity</a></cite>

 Although this is main method of moving rigidbodies, forces need to be calculated each step to ensure objects reach their destination as fast as desired, without overshooting the target.